 Below are a few ways I’ve been successful in finding sites on which to be included.

-- Do a simple Google search of “guest bloggers”, “blog writers”, “submit articles”, or any combination of those terms along with a topic you’re interested in.
+- Do a simple Google search of “guest bloggers”, “blog writers”, “submit article”, or any combination of those terms along with a topic you’re interested in.
 You’ll find plenty of websites asking people to submit content to publish.